mattvenn/zero-to-asic-www/content/terminology/PDN.md

 When the metal 5 lines pass over the macro, vias are dropped to connect the macro's internal PDN to the user project area's PDN.

 ![pdn](/openlane_pdn.png)

+A common failure for small designs with the [OpenLane](/terminology/openlane) tools is that there isn't enough area for the PDN to get created.
+A simple fix is setting the absolute size of the die to make sure its large enough.